 Wine and Beer

 I know.
 I know.
 There are better ways to use wine and beer — like drinking it.
-But if your alcohol is past its best, this is good option to avoid just throwing it away.
+But if your alcohol is past its best, this is good option to avoid just throwing it away you don’t want to end up in a non 12 step rehab right?.
 Red wine in particular will deliver potent colors, and beer or white wine could be used for more subtle washes.

 What other foods do you think would make a good art medium?
 Share your suggestions in the comments below.